caguirre1378/Data-Analyst-Portfolio/README.md

 As a university project, this work is proprietary and intended for educational use within the scope of the course requirements.

 **Future Work and Feedback:**
-Future enhancements could include integrating machine learning algorithms to predict customer trends, automating decision-making processes for resource optimization, and deploying the system within enterprise platforms for broader applicability.
-Real-time data integration and automated reporting would further support continuous business intelligence.
-Feedback and contributions from industry experts are encouraged to expand the project’s scope and real-world impact.
+Proposed Enhancements:

+Integrate machine learning for predictive analytics.
+Automate decision-making processes for resource optimization.
+Develop real-time data integration for continuous monitoring

+Feedback:

+Industry expert contributions are encouraged to expand scope and applicability.

 ---